Buffalo Chicken Spaghetti Squash

 Ingredients

 • Chicken Breasts.
 Use plain chicken breasts or my marinated buffalo ranch chicken for extra tender and flavorful chicken!
+You can also use cooked shredded chicken or rotisserie chicken.

 • Coconut Milk.
 Use full fat coconut milk for a thicker, creamier sauce.